Glossary

 The following terms and definitions may be useful for applicants for Create NSW Arts and Cultural Funding Program grants.

 This is Australian Business Number.
 You need one if you are successful before you can get the funding.
-Your bank account must have the same name as your ABN.
+You must have an active ABN with a nominated bank account.
 If you don’t have one you can apply online here.

 Driven by self-determination, Create NSW has developed protocols as a series of suggested questions within five key principles.
 Artists, arts and cultural workers and organisations should consider these protocols as a minimum standard when planning a project that engages in any way with Aboriginal arts and culture.
 The protocols follow the Indigenous Cultural and Intellectual Property (ICIP)